Receive our latest arrivals of Champagne Appellation directly in your inbox!

 The semi-continental climate is rigorous.
 The highly calcareous soils consist of marl, clay, and chalk rich in minerals and very porous.
 This terroir contributes to the good balance between acidity and fruit sugar in Champagne and brings finesse and minerality.

 The vineyard, planted on hillsides, consists of 3 authorized grape varieties in Champagne: Pinot Noir (39%), Pinot Meunier (32%), and Chardonnay (29%).
-"Blanc de blancs" is made from the white Chardonnay grape, and "blanc de noirs" from the red Pinot Noir and Meunier grapes.
+"Blanc de blancs" is made from white Chardonnay grapes, and "blanc de noirs" from red Pinot Noir and Meunier grapes.

 Champagne is produced using the traditional method known as the Champagne method.
 Here are the different steps:

-× Manual harvesting to ensure grapes are collected in whole clusters.
+× Manual harvesting to ensure grapes are collected in whole bunches.

-× Alcoholic fermentation: with this first fermentation, a still wine is obtained.
+× Alcoholic fermentation: this first fermentation produces a still wine.

 × Blending of cuvées: the winemaker blends different grape varieties, crus, and vintages.
 If the Champagne is produced from a single vintage, it's called a vintage Champagne.